INTERVIEW BY MARKO SYRJÄLÄ

 From your point of view, how do you see the future of Cinderella?

 Well, I don’t know you know Tom had his throat problems from 2008 till last year.
-Last year we toured, and he was really good, but from last year to this year, he’s got so much better.
+Last year we toured, and he was really good, but he’s got so much better from last year to this year.
 He sounds like 20 years ago now.
 So I think you know up until recently I don’t think there was much thought about anything other than trying to be able to sing again.
 So now that he’s singing really well again, I think that he might be able to think about other things now.
 I know that he really wants to tour a lot and make sure we get to all the places we haven’t been for a long time.

 Gary and Tom Keifer.